SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 public void UseAzureADAppOnlyAuthentication(string clientId, string clientSecret)
 ```

-The same method can be used for either Office 365 or SharePoint on-premises, which makes timer jobs using app-only authentication easily transportable between environments.
+The same method can be used for either Office 365 or SharePoint on-premises, which makes timer jobs that use app-only authentication easily transportable between environments.

 > [!NOTE]
 > When you use app-only authentication, your timer job logic fails when APIs are used that do not work with **AuthenticationType.AppOnly**.
 Typical samples are the Search API, writing to the taxonomy store, and using the user profile API.

 ### Sites to operate on

 When a timer job runs, it needs one or more sites to run against.

+#### Add sites to a timer job

-To add sites to a timer job, use the following set of methods.
+To add sites to a timer job, use the following set of methods:

 ```csharp
 public void AddSite(string site)